jp-quant/AlgorithmicTrading-Academic-Project-/README.md

 ```
 #### 2. EVENT.PY
 As an event-driven backtesting engine, we require an Event class that creates and identifies different event queues.
-There are 4 different events to be identified by our components:
+There are 4 different events to be identified by our components.

- **1. MarketEvent**: placed in queue by DataFrame as soon as new bars have been updated.
+ - **MarketEvent**: placed in queue by DataFrame as soon as new bars have been updated.
 The event only needs to contain the timestamp which signifies the latest bars' timestamp.
 Retreived by Portfolio to update its current holdings and values reflected by the new prices.
 Strategy will also retreive it to calculate potential signals to be placed in queue.

 ```python
 class MarketEvent: